 With technology having made such an impact on how we work in the last 20 years it is no surprise that people feel that they are burning out.
 The modern workplace culture is to work less hours in the office but be on call 24/7.

-This is in stark contrast to when I joined recruitment in 1996, then mobile phones were a luxury and if you did have one work would never dream of calling you on it after hours.
+This is in stark contrast to when many of our team joined recruitment, then mobile phones were a luxury and if you did have one work would never dream of calling you on it after hours.
 When you left the office you physically stopped work.
 Holidays were just that a complete break from the office and a chance to recharge the batteries, nowadays we may reduce the time we spend responding to emails and messages, but we never switch off.

-If you want to attract and retain staff then you as a leader or as an organistaion need to make changes to ensure that you are promoting wellness within the workplace.
+If you want to attract and retain staff then you as a leader or as an organisation need to make changes to ensure that you are promoting wellness within the workplace.

 What were the learnings from our Wellness Seminar?